TheAXPerience/Personal/vn_design.md

 Each script would have to contain enough information for the system to determine the scenery, characters, and actions available.
 The scenery can be written as a name specific to the system, like "beach" for a beach scene or "city" for a scene in the city.
 In some games, this is unneccessary as dialogue happens in a layer above the gameplay, but for visual novels, the scenery will be in constant change
-The characters are simple and can be indeitified with either a character id or their name, depending on the specifics of the game
+The characters are simple and can be indenitified with either a character id or their name, depending on the specifics of the game
 (for example, John Cena and John Marsh and...).
 Either way, the scenery and characters can be simple to represent in text form.